 The Galaxy Buds Live’s snug fit does have one small drawback, as I had a somewhat hard time pulling them out of my ears.
 It’s not a dealbreaker, but taking them out isn’t quite as effortless as removing my AirPods is.

-Samsung Galaxy Buds Live: App and features
+Samsung Galaxy Buds Live review: App and features

 The Buds Live can be customized through Samsung’s Galaxy Wearable app on Android or Galaxy Buds app on iOS, which offer similar functionality save for a few Samsung-exclusive features.